jarrettdev/Java-Reddit-WallStreetBets-Scraper/README.md

 - I was oblivous to the fact that websites have a robots.txt and you can be banned for spamming with Selenium requests.

+- I was also oblivious to the fact that Reddit has an API.

 - It's embarrassing that I used Selenium for web scraping but you gotta start somewhere.